dvagala/pytorch-flutter-FFI-example/README.md

 ### Some benchmarks - FFI vs Current version of the flutter_pytorch_mobile package

-The inference is significantly faster through FFI.
+The inference is significantly faster through FFI on Android.
 Moreover, with bigger input tensors, I was getting an `OutOfMemoryError` before, and now with the FFI it's totally fine.

 ```
 The current version of the package: